ralphbecket/Z80/Musings/BasicLanguages.md

 | DTC (Reg.
 IP)  |  413 |    x1.0 |
 | STC (Compiled) |  176 |    x2.4 |

-The STC scheme has one further advantage not available to the others: many standard operators can be implemented in just a few bytes of Z80 machine code, in which case it might make more sense to just inline them than to use `call`s.
+The STC scheme has one further advantage not available to the others: many standard operators can be implemented in just a few bytes of Z80 machine code, in which case it might make more sense to just inline them rather than use `call`s.
 For example:

 ```
 NEG: